iBrick/opendaylight-oxygen-setup/xrvr-5/README.md

 2. management IP address
 3. virtual serial port

+additional variables for username, password, management subnet mask etc. are inline in the script

 ### Additional files are:

 **XRa to XRe** QEMU/KVM start scripts for XR